 Stephen Fleming’s Team Cricket will be defending its honour against Sir Graham Henry’s Team Rugby, with a lifetime of bragging rights on the line for the victors.

-Fleming has hand-picked T20 Master Blaster Brendon McCullum to lead the line-up for Team Cricket, while Sir Graham has called upon All Blacks captain Kieran Read – who played premier cricket for Karaka aged just 15 - to lead the upstart Team Rugby’s charge.Each team will be packed with international sporting superstars keen to show off their talents with bat and ball.The leather, willow and a fair bit of banter will be flying at Hagley Oval in this summer sizzler.
+Fleming has hand picked a team of veteran Black Caps stars, while Sir Graham has called upon All Blacks captain Kieran Read – who played premier cricket for Karaka aged just 15 - to lead the upstart Team Rugby’s charge.Each team will be packed with international sporting superstars keen to show off their talents with bat and ball.The leather, willow and a fair bit of banter will be flying at Hagley Oval in this summer sizzler.

 The Hot Spring Spas T20 Christchurch Black Clash in association with Swisse is the brainchild of former Black Caps captain Stephen Fleming and Duco Events founder and director David Higgins.